Maximize storage facility space to maximize your storage space.

 - Number of different items for which you need rack storage

-- Regularity with which you require to retrieve items in your racks
+- Regularity with which you are required to retrieve items in your racks

 - The shelf life of your items